Enneagram Type Three People are Success-Oriented and Pragmatic

 Type 3 and Type 1

-• In other words, One seeks self-respect through one’s accomplishments by evaluating one’s behaviors according to internal standards.
-Threes seek the respect and admiration of other people, using external factors as their reference points.
+- In other words, One seeks self-respect through one’s accomplishments by evaluating one’s behaviors according to internal standards.
+Threes seek the respect and admiration of different people, using external factors as their reference points.

-• Threes, by contrast, focus far more on goals because goal accomplishment is precisely what makes them feel competent and successful, and they then organize the most efficient plan they can conceive to accomplish each goal.
+- Threes, by contrast, focus far more on goals because goal accomplishment is precisely what makes them feel competent and successful.
+They then organize the most efficient plan they can conceive to accomplish each goal.

-• Not viewing the end goal as the most critical piece of the task process, One can tend to procrastinate for fear of making a mistake.
+- If the end goal is not considered the most critical piece of the task process, one can tend to procrastinate for fear of making a mistake.
 In contrast, Threes tend to want to find the fastest, most efficient path to the goal and do not place as much attention on the possibility of making a mistake.

 Type 3 and Type 2